tanhuy998/context-js/README.md

  * 4
  * 5
 */
 ```

+This is just codes that print from 1 to 5 every single line to the console.
+Nevertheless, the example gives an overview of Context-js 's features.

+## Key concepts

+Context-js implements the following concepts:

+  + **Isolation of contexts**
+  + **Pipeline of handling**
+  + **Dependency Injection**

 ## Isolation of contexts

+With Context-js, we define context classes for handling particular actions in contextual ways.
+Context classes is classes that inherit the base class `Context` that can be imported from '@tanhuy998/context-js/context' path.

-the `Context` is considered a super class (also known as abstract class in Java and PHP).
+the `Context` class is considered as super class (also known as abstract class in Java and PHP).
 This is the definition of the class.

 ```javascript
 class Context {